bencooling/dev-tooling-examples/README.md

-# dev tooling
+# react examples

+The source code for each example is assumed to be written in es6 (with babel transpiling to es5) unless the example name is prefixed with `es5-`.

-Examples of minimal configuration of development tooling for specific use cases with the following libraries and tools:
+Examples work with the following libraries:
 - webpack
 - webpack-dev-server
+- static-site-generator-webpack-plugin
-- react and jsx
+- react
+- react-router
+- redux
+- falcor
 - eslint
-- nodemon
 - babel